Legal Requirements of the LEI

 Securities Markets

-Entities issuing, trading, or settling securities must use LEIs for trade and transaction reporting, investor disclosures, and central counterparty operations (CCPs).
+Entities issuing, trading, or settling securities must use LEIs for trade and transaction reporting, investor disclosures, and CCP: CCP (central counterparty) — a clearinghouse that interposes between buyer and seller, reducing counterparty default risk. operations (CCP: CCP (central counterparty) — a clearinghouse that interposes between buyer and seller, reducing counterparty default risk.).

 Banking and Credit